 Biomedical Sciences Major

 Biomedical science puts foundational scientific knowledge into practice, spurring innovation in interventions, technology and biomedical engineering.
 This major is specifically designed for students planning to pursue careers in the allied health professions, translational medical research, and related areas.
 It is not well suited for students interested in entering medical, dental, veterinary and similar professional schools.
-Students interested in this programs, or doctoral programs in biology, should consider the B.S. in Biology instead.
+Students interested in this programs, or doctoral programs in biology, should consider the BS in Biology instead.

-2. Students will develop skills in experimental design and the presentation of scientific information.
+Goal 2: Students will develop skills in experimental design and the presentation of scientific information.

-2.1 Students will be able to design an experiment, operate basic laboratory equipment, reduce and present data that includes the interpretation of statistical tests.
+Outcome 2.1: Students will be able to design an experiment, operate basic laboratory equipment, reduce and present data that includes the interpretation of statistical tests.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: